zDestinate/INS_Sandstorm/gamemodeproperty.md

 If you want server to be matchmaking to get exp and ranking then change this to true **bIsMatchServer=True**<br>
 However, for some reason, if you change your server to matchmaking server, you can't join in.<br>
 It seem like there are other settings to check for matchmaking server.
+Still trying to figure this out.